 Kampala doesn’t have many “tourist” attractions, per se.
 It’s more of a business and administrative centre.
 However, most visitors to Uganda do spend at least one or two nights here before heading to up-country wildlife safari destinations.
-Kampala is worth a few days, if you have them and you’ll find that there are plenty of things to do in Kampala.
+Kampala is worth a few days if you have them and you’ll find that there are plenty of things to do in Kampala.

 Also, Kampala is spread over a wide area and has many interesting neighbourhoods to explore.
 Your hotel or hostel will likely display a free publication, called “The Eye”.
 Check it out for current and location specific spots to hang out.

 Otherwise, as someone who has lived in and around Kampala for over 13 years, here are my recommendations for what to see: